grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/06 Logs Tab.md

 k6 aims to have a consistent experience when running local and cloud tests.

-When running cloud tests using the CLI (`k6 cloud`), k6 will print cloud logs on standard output, like it would with your local tests.
+When running cloud tests with the CLI (`k6 cloud`), k6 prints cloud logs on standard output, like it would with your local tests.

 ![Cloud Logs Tab in CLI](./images/11-Cloud-Logs/cloud-logs-cli-output.png)